The Simplest Form of the Lorentz Transformations: Space described by Vectors

 All generators of rotations (like ${\bf w}$) square to $-{\bf 1}$ (i.e. are representations of the unit imaginary $i$), such that Eq.~\ref{eq_expo} yields Eulers formula: \begeq {\bf R}=\cos{(\alpha/2)}\,{\bf 1}-\sin{(\alpha/2)}\,{\bf w}\,. \endeq The inverse transformation is given by the negative argument ${\bf R}^{-1}(\alpha)={\bf R}(-\alpha)$: \begeq {\bf R}^{-1}=\cos{(\alpha/2)}\,{\bf 1}+\sin{(\alpha/2)}\,{\bf w}\,. \endeq The explicit form of the matrix is, in the chosen representation, given by: \begary{rcl} {\bf R}(\alpha)&=&{\bf 1}\,\cos{(\alpha/2)}-{\bf w}\,\sin{(\alpha/2)}\\ &=&\bmtx{cccc} c & -\w_y\,s & \w_z\,s&-\w_x\,s\\ \w_y\,s & c &\w_x\,s&\w_z\,s\\ -\w_z\,s & -\w_x\,s& c &\w_y\,s\\ \w_x\,s & -\w_z\,s&-\w_y\,s &c\\ \emtx \endary where $c=\cos{(\alpha/2)}$, $s=\sin{(\alpha/2)}$.

-It is true that a rotation, expressed by a similarity transformation (Eq.~\ref{eq_LT}), requires {\it two} instead of one matrix multiplication(s) as in Eq.~\ref{eq_LT_CVF}.
-One might therefore have doubts that the proposed method is really ``simpler''.
-But firstly Eq.~\ref{eq_LT} can simultaneously be used to include Lorentz boosts, as we shall demonstrate next, secondly, the use of the Hamiltonian Clifford algebras replaces mere geometrical by {\it dynamical} concepts, thirdly, it can be deduced logically with a minimal number of assumptions and finally, it exemplifies a considerable number of concepts used in modern mathematical physics in one go, including group and representation theory, Clifford algebras, symplectic motion, canonical transformations up to the Lorentz covariance of the Dirac equation.
-It is therefore of unique educational value.
+Rotations, when expressed by a similarity transformation (Eq.~\ref{eq_LT}), require {\it two} instead of one matrix multiplication(s) as in Eq.~\ref{eq_LT_CVF}.
+One might therefore doubts that this symplectic method is really ``simpler''.
+But firstly Eq.~\ref{eq_LT} can simultaneously be used to rotate not only the vector ${\bf x}$, but two bi-vectors as well, i.e. three different ``vectors''.
+Secondly, the exact same form of matrix multiplication can be used to compute Lorentz boosts as well, as we shall demonstrate next.

+Thirdly the use of the Hamiltonian Clifford algebras allows to relate geometrical to {\it dynamical} concepts.
+And these concepts can be derived logically within linear Hamiltonian theory with a minimal number of assumptions.
+And finally it exemplifies a considerable number of concepts used in modern mathematical physics in one go, including group and representation theory, Clifford algebras, symplectic motion, canonical transformations up to the Lorentz covariance of the Dirac equation.
+It therefore has unique educational value.